 - Review the event logs of all the management servers for new errors.
 Sort alerts by the last-modified column to review the new alerts.

-- Monitor CPU and memory utilization, and disk I/O on your database servers to ensure that they are functioning normally.
+- Monitor CPU and memory utilization, and disk I/O on your database servers to ensure that they're functioning normally.

-- If the Reporting feature is installed, click Reporting, and then run a generic performance report to ensure that Reporting is functioning correctly.
+- If the Reporting feature is installed, select Reporting, and then run a generic performance report to ensure that Reporting is functioning correctly.

 Apply the workaround to make the AD rules work

-Previous AD rules do not work after upgrading to Operations Manager 2019.
-After you upgrade to Operations Manager 2019 from Operations Manager 2016 (or 2016 URs earlier to UR7), 1801 or 1807, previous AD rules do not work due to the change in Active Directory rules' format.
-Upgrade to Operations Manager 2019 from Operations Manager 2016 UR7 and UR8 does not have this issue.
+Previous AD rules don't work after upgrading to Operations Manager 2019.
+After you upgrade to Operations Manager 2019 from Operations Manager 2016 (or 2016 URs earlier to UR7), 1801 or 1807, previous AD rules don't work due to the change in Active Directory rules' format.
+Upgrade to Operations Manager 2019 from Operations Manager 2016 UR7 and UR8 doesn't have this issue.